randydom/AnroidIosJNI/Readme.md

 ## IacppI is the iOS project.
 ```
     The static library for core generates 'contacts-core-lib' static library.
 It will be exported to ..\distribution folder.
-    All these variants rejected by xcode. xcode not linking them against code.
-So i have compiled all the sources in the xcode project.
-    Somehow xcode not picking up folder structure. so all files were linear and .h were converted to .hpp.
-Android JNI and ios sources were almost equal apart from these     header file issues.
+    Add the files the static libraries under Iacpp/distribution/contacts-core-lib/lib/IOS and /SIMULATOR64 to Xcode project.
+    Along with the header files mentioned above.
+And build the iOS project in Xcode.
+Check for any stale references.

     UI is not developed in IOS. code is tested in from the logs.
 ```
 # File details:
-    Core lib structure is similar to the above in the project folders(not on disk, only for project visibility). api - api
+    Core lib structure is similar to the above in the project folders(not on disk, only for project visibility).
-    webservice- mock webservice
-    JsonLib - json lib (thridparty)
-    model - model for contact.
         ContactsIOSAPI - glue code for IOS.
         ContactsApiIos.cpp/hpp files to expose the interface with ios code.
 Similar to contactsSdkJni.cpp.
     ViewController.mm -- the code where this api is called and logs printed from here.
 # ------------------------Technology items used for this project---